kevinyswong/kevinyswong.github.io/index.md

 <a href="https://www.federalreserve.gov/econres/feds/files/2019017pap.pdf">paper</a>
 describing the rising wealth inequality:
 <blockquote>
-At the highest level, the
-[Distributed Financial Accounts] show significant wealth concentration and a clear increase in wealth concentration since 1989 . . .
+At the highest level, the [Distributed Financial Accounts] show significant wealth concentration and a clear increase in wealth concentration since 1989 . . .
 In 2018, the top 10% of U.S. households controlled 70 percent of total household wealth, up from 60 percent in 1989.
 The share of the top 1% of the wealth distribution increased from 23 percent to nearly 32 percent from 1989 to 2018.
-The increase in the wealth share of the top 10% came at the expense of households in the 50th to 90th percentiles of the wealth distribution, whose share decreased from 36 percent to 29 percent over this period.
-The bottom 50% of the wealth distribution experienced virtually no increase in their nominal net worth over the last 30 years, resulting in a fall in total wealth share from 4 percent in 1989 to just 1 percent in 2018.
-The rise in wealth concentration stems primarily from increased concentration of assets, with trends for assets largely mimicking those for overall wealth.
+The increase in the wealth share of the top 10% came at the expense of households in the 50th to 90th percentiles of the wealth distribution, whose share decreased from 36 percent to 29 percent over this period . . .
+[T]he bottom 50% of the wealth distribution experienced virtually no increase in their nominal net worth over the last 30 years, resulting in a fall in total wealth share from 4 percent in 1989 to just 1 percent in 2018.
+The rise in wealth concentration stems primarily from increased concentration of assets . . . with trends for assets largely mimicking those for overall wealth.
 The share of assets held by the top 10% of the wealth distribution rose from 55 percent to 64 percent since 1989, with asset shares increasing the most for the top 1% of households.
-These increases were mirrored by decreases for households in the 50-90th percentiles of the wealth distribution. we observe that the share of real estate held by the top 10% of the wealth distribution has increased by 5 percentage points from 39 percent to 44 percent, suggesting that increases in wealthy households' share of real estate holdings have contributed to the increase in concentration.
-Corporate and noncorporate business equity have been large drivers of wealth concentration.
-The distribution of these assets has long been
+These increases were mirrored by decreases for households in the 50-90th percentiles of the wealth distribution . . .
+[W]e observe that the share of real estate held by the top 10% of the wealth distribution has increased by 5 percentage points from 39 percent to 44 percent, suggesting that increases in wealthy households' share of real estate holdings have contributed to the increase in concentration . . .
+[C]orporate and noncorporate business equity have been large drivers of wealth concentration.
-skewed: in 1989, the richest 10% of households held 80 percent of corporate equity and 78 percent of equity in noncorporate business.
+The distribution of these assets has long been skewed: in 1989, the richest 10% of households held 80 percent of corporate equity and 78 percent of equity in noncorporate business.
 Since 1989, the top 10%'s share of corporate equity has increased, on net, from 80 percent to 87 percent, and their share of noncorporate business equity has increased, on net, from 78 percent to 86 percent.
 Furthermore, most of these increases in business equity holdings have been realized by the top 1%, whose corporate equity shares increased from 39 percent to 50 percent and noncorporate equity shares increased from 42 percent to 53 percent since 1989.
 </blockquote>

 The paper contains charts of the data, but it's easier to go to an